open-sauced/docs/docs/tools/pizza-cli.md

 ---
-id: introduction-to-the-pizza-cli
+id: pizza-cli
 title: Introduction to the Pizza CLI
-sidebar_label: Introduction to the Pizza CLI
+sidebar_label: Pizza CLI
 keywords:
   - introduction to the pizza CLI
 ---